 And I’m not naive to think that’s the solution to every mental health issue but I think being able to talk to someone about how and what you’re feeling can really make a difference in educating others about mental health and that it’s something that requires more discussion.

 Like many others, I suffer from SAD (seasonal affective disorder) which is where those who don’t normally encounter mental health problems, find that they experience depressive symptoms at the same time each year, most commonly during the winter.

 For me, I’ve found that blog writing has massively helped my state of mind during the colder, darker months because it’s my preferred way of getting out my feelings.
-I tend to sometimes stumble over what I want to say when I talk but with writing, I have that opportunity to sit, think and edit what I’m going to say.
+I tend to sometimes stumble over what I want to say when I talk but with writing, I have that opportunity to sit, think and edit what I want to put across.